Maternal Mental Health

 Take a look at this short film produced by NHS England discussing perinatal mental health.

-Perinatal Mental Health – Key Priority
+Maternal Mental Health – Key Priority

-Perinatal mental health is a key Government priority.
+Maternal mental health is a key Government priority.
 By 2020/21, NHS England should support at least 30,000 more women each year to access evidence-based specialist mental health care during the perinatal period.

 This should include access to psychological therapies and the right range of specialist community or inpatient care so that comprehensive, high-quality services are in place across England.